 The information included here is meant to clarify what The Church of Jesus Christ of Latter Day Saints teaches about families.
 It's presented in a concrete way that might make more sense for the teen population.
-This information is geared toward teens and has a weekly challenge included with each topic.
+This information is geared toward teens, typical and those that struggle with some social skills, and has a weekly challenge included with each topic.
 Have fun and apply the principles to your life each day and you will feel joy.

 It would be helpful to have a journal handy as you read so you can record your thoughts and feelings.

 A. Acquaintance with another